Museum of Victims of Political Repression in Tashkent: Location

-Museum of Victims of Political Repression in Tashkent is located in Tashkent, in the territory of Shakhidlar Hotirasi, which is translated from Uzbek as the "In Memory of Martyrs").
+The museum is located in the territory of Shakhidlar Hotirasi, which is translated from Uzbek as the "In Memory of Martyrs").
 It is located in front of the Tashkent TV tower.
 The choice of location of the museum was reinforced by the fact that during construction a number of graves were found of people presumably killed during the Soviet period.